-The public consultation held last 14 May gathered local and regional government (LRG) representatives and the UCLG Community of Practice on Housing to address emerging challenges on housing discrimination and spatial segregation from a territorial perspective.
-The event was held within the framework of the #UCLGMeets Bureau.
-It helped to connect the points of view and practices put in place by members on this fundamental issue for human rights and urban equality, with the process of reflection initiated by the UN Special Rapporteur Balakrishnan Rajagopal this year.
-This exercise is set to nourish two new reports on this matter to be adopted by the UN in the coming period (more information here).
+This public consultation held last 14 May gathered local and regional government (LRG) representatives and the UCLG Community of Practice on Housing to address emerging challenges on housing discrimination and spatial segregation from a territorial and right to housing perspective.
+It helped to connect practices put in place by member-LRG on this fundamental issue for human rights and urban equality with the process of reflection initiated by the UN Special Rapporteur Balakrishnan Rajagopal this year.

-The key role of LRGs in addressing housing discrimination and spatial segregation was highlighted by most participants, including the Rapporteur.
-Mr. Rajagopal argued how many local and regional initiatives tackling the social crisis caused by the pandemic prove decentralization of capacities and resources under democratic accountability principles is critical to achieve more effective policy responses.
-Mr. Rajagopal argued in favor of embracing affirmative and transformative approaches on housing inequality and discrimination.
+The key role of LRGs in addressing housing discrimination and spatial segregation was highlighted by most participants.
+Rapporteur Rajagopal argued how many LRG initiatives tackling the social crisis caused by the pandemic prove decentralization of capacities and resources under democratic accountability principles is critical to achieve effective policies.
+Mr. Rajagopal argued in favor of transformative approaches to housing inequality and discrimination.

 The UCLG Secretary General, Emilia Sáiz, argued how LRGs are already advancing daring policies that reclaim housing as a right, not a commodity, even though these advances are still confronted by restrictive national regulations.
 In order to advance these innovations, LRGs advocate for a transformative agenda based on caring and a new generation of rights.

 Housing discrimination and spatial segregation

 Two fundamental issues for the local guarantee of human rights and urban equality